Wachemanston/Reconstruction-and-Synthesis-of-Lidar-Point-Clouds-of-Spray/README.md

 </table>

 ### Data Processing - Synthesis
+* This part should be build executed through the terminal.
 * This part of details could apply to 2 systhesis scripts(i.e. `Tools/Synthesis_texture_based` and `Tools/Synthesis_particle_based`)
 * Before synthesizing, generate filter_nodup.txt first.
 The followings show the steps:
     1. Open `Tools/concat_file.py`